//this is the mailchimp popup form //ShareThis code for sharing images

 So what suddenly changed?

 One of the many drivers of the sudden surge of interest was the growing demand for new ideas and HR models that enable effective organizational management.
 Work morality was developing quickly at the time, and the need for expressivity and involvement increased along with it.
-The emerging labor landscape demanded an expansion of the cultural perspective of organizations.
+The emerging labor landscape demanded an expansion of organizations' cultural perspectives.

 Clan Culture